-entered into for the purpose of investment, including jurisdiction, applicable law, and the existence or not of any legal instruments providing for the recognition and enforcement of judgments in the territory where the AIF is established.

-- Purchase and sale agreements regarding certain NBF assets originally held by Mitsui Fudosan Co., Ltd., and management contracts with regard to such assets; and - Agreements for the development of certain properties.

-NBF has entered into the following agreements with Sumitomo Mitsui Trust Bank, Limited:

-- A custody agreement regarding NBF's assets; - A transfer agent agreement regarding the units; - Loan agreements over certain of our short- and long-term loans; - Agreements establishing Sumitomo Mitsui Trust Bank, Limited as the trustee for certain trust beneficiary rights held by NBF; and - Various agreements related to our corporate bond offerings.

-NBF has entered into the following agreements with Sumitomo Life Insurance Company:

-- Loan agreements over certain of our long-term loans; - Lease agreements for certain properties with Sumitomo Life Insurance Company as tenant; and - Purchase and sale agreements regarding certain NBF assets originally held by Sumitomo Life Insurance Company.
+Description of the NBF has entered into the following agreements with Mitsui Fudosan Co., Ltd.: main legal • Master lease agreement under which NBF leases properties to Mitsui Fudosan Co., implications of the Ltd. under a master lease agreement, and Mitsui Fudosan Co., Ltd. subleases such contractual properties to subtenants; relationship Direct lease agreements with Mitsui Fudosan Co., Ltd. as tenant; entered into for Purchase and sale agreements regarding certain NBF assets originally held by Mitsui the purpose of Fudosan Co., Ltd., and management contracts with regard to such assets; and investment, Agreements for the development of certain properties. including NBF has entered into the following agreements with Sumitomo Mitsui Trust Bank, Limited: jurisdiction, A custody agreement regarding NBF's assets; applicable law, and A transfer agent agreement regarding the units; the existence or Loan agreements over certain of our short- and long-term loans; not of any legal Agreements establishing Sumitomo Mitsui Trust Bank, Limited as the trustee for instruments certain trust beneficiary rights held by NBF; and providing for the Various agreements related to our investment corporation bond offerings. recognition and NBF has entered into the following agreements with Sumitomo Life Insurance Company: enforcement of Loan agreements over certain of our long-term loans; judgments in the Lease agreements for certain properties with Sumitomo Life Insurance Company as territory where the tenant; and AIF is established.
+Purchase and sale agreements regarding certain NBF assets originally held by Sumitomo Life Insurance Company.
 All of the above agreements are governed by Japanese law.
 NBF is not involved in or threatened by any legal arbitration, administrative or other proceedings, the results of which might, individually or in the aggregate, be material.

-Article 23(1) (d)

-The identity of the AIFM, AIF's depository, auditor and any other service providers and a description of their duties and the investors' rights thereto.

-- AIFM (Asset Manager): Nippon Building Fund Management Ltd. - Auditor: KPMG AZSA LLC - Custodian and Transfer Agent: Sumitomo Mitsui Trust Bank, Ltd.

-Service providers owe contractual obligations under their respective agreements with the AIF or AIFM, as the case may be.
-In addition, the FIEA provides that an asset manager owes a J-REIT a fiduciary duty and must conduct its activities as the asset manager in good faith.
-The FIEA also prohibits an asset manager from engaging in certain specified conduct, including entering into transactions outside the ordinary course of business or with related parties of the asset manager that are contrary to or violate the J-REIT's interests.
+Article 23(1) (d) The identity of the AIFM (Asset Manager): Nippon Building Fund Management Ltd. AIFM, AIF's Auditor: KPMG AZSA LLC depository, auditor Custodian and Transfer Agent: Sumitomo Mitsui Trust Bank, Ltd. and any other Service providers owe contractual obligations under their respective agreements with the AIF service providers or AIFM, as the case may be.
+In addition, the FIEA provides that an asset manager owes a J- and a description REIT a fiduciary duty and must conduct its activities as the asset manager in good faith.
+The of their duties and FIEA also prohibits an asset manager from engaging in certain specified conduct, including the investors' rights entering into transactions outside the ordinary course of business or with related parties of thereto. the asset manager that are contrary to or violate the J-REIT's interests.
 Pursuant to the ITA, the unitholders have the right to approve the execution or termination of the asset management agreement at a general meeting of unitholders.